Skip to content

 ✗ Version 1.2.0 already exists on CliqHub.

-Bump the version first: cliq team version patch @yourname/my-pipeline
+Bump the version first: cliq team version patch

 Builder: The publish dialog fetches the current version from the registry on open, so the bump selector always computes the correct next version.
 Conflicts only occur if two people publish simultaneously — in that case, close and reopen the dialog to pick up the new latest version.